Karenni Nationalities Defence Force: Defence policy

 The KNDF, which was founded alongside the regional PDFs and other militias, follows the NUG and CRPH's defence policy, according to the KNDF's spokesperson.

 The NUG's Ministry of Defence published a seven-point defense policy with the goal of ensuring that the defense industry is democratically controlled and operates according to a federal system.

 The policy encompasses leadership, defence policy formulation and execution, legislative and judicial checks and balances on the military sector, defence administration, the enforcement of internationally recognized laws and ethics, title and duty designation, financial management, and resource sharing.
 They also look into the international community and draw inspiration from countries with a mixed ethnicity defence force and emulate nation states which have survived years of potential threats.
 Countries such as Finland, Israel, Singapore, South Korea, Sweden and South Sudan have been an inspiration to their motivation that an effective defence force is crucial when potential threats are at the doorstep.
-The KNDF also has a very disciplined selection process for its officers and recruitment of their personnel.
+The KNDF also has a very disciplined selection process for its officers and the recruitment of its personnel.
 Their leadership is also made up of multi ethnic leaders who can put aside cultural differences to work for the greater good of the people.

 According to the KNDF's spokesman, the KNDF, which was founded in accordance with the NUG's defence plans, has three Karenni State-based PDFs, two Shan State-based PDFs, and several EAOs.
-The KNDF accepts recruits from all different ethnic backgrounds and religious groups in stark contrast to the Myanmar military and other EOAs.
-Their leadership is made up of Christians and Buddhists working together to defend Karenni state from the military regime.
+The KNDF accepts recruits from all different ethnic backgrounds and religious groups, in stark contrast to the Myanmar military and other EOAs.
+Their leadership is made up of Christians and Buddhists working together to defend the Karenni state from the military regime.

-Defence Doctrine/Structure
+Defence doctrine/structure

 The KNDF has developed their military doctrine/structure from lessons learnt from other nations.
-They have a structured Basic Military Training School of which commanders are selected based on meritocracy and leadership skills emulating various defence doctrines of other nations.
-The defence doctrine also focuses on military tactics and education inclusive of military history.
-The personnel in KNDF is said to be proficient in education and are also considered progressive and open minded.
-They have their own organized central command structures which also emulates certain nations ranging from: Manpower/Logistics/Intelligence/Operations/Planning/Signals/Training.
+They have a structured Basic Military Training School, from which commanders are selected based on meritocracy and leadership skills, emulating various defence doctrines of other nations.
+The defence doctrine also focuses on military tactics and education including military history.
+The personnel in KNDF are said to be proficient in education and are also considered progressive and open minded.
+They have their own organized central command structures which also emulate certain nations ranging from: Manpower/Logistics/Intelligence/Operations/Planning/Signals/Training.

-This progressive doctrine allows them to have a good combat and control coordination against their adversaries.
+This progressive doctrine allows them to have good combat and control coordination against their adversaries.

 The KNDF also works closely with civilian aid groups and NGOs to ensure the evacuation and protection of civilian lives.